dergoegge/semsan/README.md

           Foreign fuzzer corpus to pull in inputs from --foreign-sync-interval <FOREIGN_SYNC_INTERVAL>
-          Interval for syncing the foreign fuzzer corpus (in seconds) [default: 10] --seeds <SEEDS>
+          Interval for syncing the foreign fuzzer corpus (in seconds) [default: 10] --no-secondary-coverage
+          Don't collect coverage feedback for the secondary executor --seeds <SEEDS>
           Seed corpus directory
       --solutions <SOLUTIONS>